titobsala/Raska/README.md

 - Project overview dashboards
 - **NEW**: Beautiful HTML exports with responsive design
 - **NEW**: Phase-based progress tracking and recommendations
+- **NEW**: Timeline view with horizontal phase progression and pagination
+- **NEW**: Phase-grouped displays with individual progress bars

 ### 📋 **Task Templates System**
 - **NEW**: Pre-configured task patterns for consistent task creation